mrzacsmith/pt31-api2-guided-starter/README.md

 # Starter

-- [ ] Fork this repo if you want to have a copy of your work
-- [ ] clone the repo

 In this project we will learn how to create a very simple Web API using `Node.js` and `Express`, and cover how to use `Express Routers` to break up the application to make it more maintainable.
 We will build the server and the routers from scratch.

 ## Prerequisites